LifeBogger presents the Full Story of a Senegalese Football Legend best known by the Nickname; ‘Said‘.

 This same club was known for launching the career of former Reds defender Rigobert Song, as well as Premier League stars such as Louis Saha, Papiss Cisse, Emmanuel Adebayor and Robert Pires.

-Sadio Mane Bio – Early Life at France:
+Sadio Mane Biography – Early Life at France:

 Sadio has revealed that he didn’t even tell his parents he was leaving Senegal prior to launching his career in France.

 This was because his family were earlier sceptical about his dream of making it as a professional footballer.
-He planned giving them a big surprise.
+He planned to give them a big surprise.
 So Mane, who was 19 at the time, decided to keep his move to Metz quiet.

 His mum Satou still thought he was at the Generation Foot Academy in Dakar when he called to say he was in Europe in 2011.
 “I only told my uncle.
 Even my mum, she didn’t know,” Mane said.